-Knowing the 2021 expat tax deadlines and extensions is an important step to getting US expat taxes right.
-With 2020 behind us, and 2021 already bringing in tax changes, we can honestly say that the filing deadlines and extensions are going back to normal.
+Knowing the 2023 expat income tax deadlines and extensions is an important step to getting US expat taxes right.
+With 2023 already bringing in tax changes, we can honestly say that the filing deadlines and extensions are going back to normal.

 US citizens who live abroad and owe US tax to the IRS do so because they are typically self-employed, high-income earners or live in a low-tax country.

-Most American expats can ignore the May 17 date because they do not owe US taxes.
-This is due to tax credits like the Foreign Tax credit – a dollar-for-dollar (or euro, pound, yen, etc.) credit from the income taxes paid to your host country against US tax liability.
+Most American expats can ignore the April 18th date because they do not owe US taxes.
+This is due to tax credits like the Foreign Tax Credit – a dollar-for-dollar (or euro, pound, yen, etc.) credit from the income taxes paid to your host country against US tax liability.

 June 15th – US Tax Filing Deadline for Expats

 American expats have a special automatic two-month extension to file their US expat taxes.
 This separates them from the Americans in the States.
 This date allows expats more time to gather their documents and file their foreign taxes before they file their US taxes.

 Within the 2023 income tax deadlines and extensions is the expat tax filing deadline for Americans abroad.
 This filing deadline is June 15, 2023.
 This is the typical filing extension deadline that has existed for many years.

 October 16th – Extended US Tax Filing Deadline

 Stuff happens – like forgetting your tax duty, not knowing you have to file, or needing more time to do so.
 That’s why there is an extended filing deadline the IRS grants to expats who don’t file their US expats by the June 15th deadline.